FAITH WORKS is a partnership between MEOC and the faith

 Our Daily Bread, which sponsors older persons in need of

 home delivered meals;

 Support for Family Caregivers using space provided by

-adult day health care; MEOC’s Mountain Laurel Cancer Support
+places of worship; MEOC’s Mountain Laurel Cancer Support

 and Resource Center offering financial support for travel